maximeLong/Depthcast-Launcher/README.md

 # Depthcast-Launcher

-> Electron launcher and exe manager for Depthcast
+> Electron launcher and manager for Depthcast Designer and related apps

 ## Instructions